esp-rs/no_std-training/book/src/03_5_http_client.md

 }
 ```

-If the connection succeds, we proceed with the last part, making the HTTP request.
+If the connection succeeds, we proceed with the last part, making the HTTP request.

 By default, only unencrypted HTTP is available, which rather limits our options of hosts to connect to.
 We're going to use `www.mobile-j.de/`.